PynPoint/PynPoint/docs/about.rst

 Acknowledgements
 ----------------

-We would like to thank several people who provided contributions and helped testing the package before its release:
+We would like to thank those who have provided `contributions <https://github.com/PynPoint/PynPoint/graphs/contributors>`_ to PynPoint.

-* Anna Boehle (ETH Zurich)
-* Alexander Bohn (Leiden University)
-* Gabriele Cugno (ETH Zurich)
-* Silvan Hunziker (ETH Zurich)

 The PynPoint logo was designed by `Atlas Interactive <https://atlas-interactive.nl>`_ and is `available <https://quanz-group.ethz.ch/research/algorithms/pynpoint.html>`_ for use in presentations.